 Bryan Center Studios

 Bryan Center Studios (BCS) is the central place at Duke for media creation and innovation.
 Designed for media professionals and the entire Duke community of faculty, staff and students, the Studio combines ease of use with professional quality equipment and services.
+Click here for instructions on how to use the equipment in each of these spaces.

 Reservations are required to use any of these spaces.
 They can be reserved ahead of time via Microsoft Outlook (see Calendar Names Below) or reserved upon arrival using the calendar touch panel at the door.
 Click here for directions.